Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 016 : July 25 , 2018

-**Today's Progress** :  Wrote a medium article about improving model accuracy and performance.
+**Today's Progress** :  Wrote a medium article about Unsupervised Learning.
 Continued with the exploration of audio signal processing for musical applications.

 **Thoughts** : I am learning more new things and my knowledge is getting wider.